 Fortunately God convicted me a year or so later, that I should ask his forgiveness.
 He had either moved back or was visiting so I called him, we got together, I asked his forgiveness for my arrogance and for how I made it so hard for him to leave and he graciously forgave me.
 There were several others at the time I had sinned against in similar ways, and they also agreed to meet and they too forgave me.

 Well, you’d think I would have learned my lessons.
-But in recent years and months and weeks I’ve been freshly convicted of some things and reached out to some folks who left our church, and they have graciously met with me, shared with me and taught me some valuable lessons.
+But in recent years and months and weeks I’ve been freshly convicted of some things and reached out to some folks who left our church, and they have graciously met with me, shared with me and taught me some valuable lessons about why we sometimes see people leaving church.
 I’d like to share them with you.
 So what should you do…

 When People Are Leaving Church

 If you know someone is offended at you, ask if you can meet and hear them out.